ooni/spec/nettests/ts-031-quicping.md

 `quicping` behavior:
 - create a QUIC Initial packet with random payload (i.e. no TLS handshake payload)
 - set the QUIC version to a version that the target server will not accept
+- repeat 10 times (or `Repetitions` times, if specified):
     - create a UDP socket and sends the QUIC ping packet
     - *if the server receives the ping packet, it will respond with a Version Negotiation packet*
     - wait for `x` milliseconds to receive the Version Negotiation response

 # Expected output